michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - n: someone who guards prisoners
 - v: defeat someone through trickery or deceit
 ### Family
-screw: screwed, screwing, screws, unscrew+;screwing: screwings;unscrew: unscrewed, unscrewing, unscrews
+- screw: screwed, screwing, screws, unscrew+
+- screwing: screwings
+- unscrew: unscrewed, unscrewing, unscrews
 ### Examples
 - “It showed how difficult it was to screw up a record that great,” Robertson writes.
 - In June, more than a year since she’d been let go, she screwed up her courage.